benwinding/benw-blog/source/_posts/analysis-delivery-only-restaurants.md

 - rant
 ---

 The fast-food industry has changed radically in the recent years to keep up with technology in people's pockets.
-Some resturants are recognizing that tradtional services such as _serving food_ may be redundant...
+Some restaurants are recognizing that tradtional services such as _serving food_ may be redundant...

 <!-- more -->